Resnovas/smartcloud/packages/release-mastermind/README.md

 # Mastermind Collection

 Welcome to the Github Action Mastermind collection.
 This is the mono-repository for Videndum's collection of superpowered actions.
-This collection is built to work together as an univeral tool for Github Project management.
-For simplisity, our main tool - Release Mastermind - incorperates all our other tools within one simple action, which can be used in all your workflows to manage all your common tasks.
+This collection is built to work together as an universal tool for Github Project management.
+For simplicity, our main tool - Release Mastermind - incorporates all our other tools within one simple action, which can be used in all your workflows to manage all your common tasks.

 We designed this tool because the community tools either didn't have the features we wanted, or are not maintained.
 We wanted to create a single action which could do everything, or nothing, dependent on the configuration.
 This tool does exactly that, you choose how much or how little you want it to do...